tippenein/brdyorn.com/posts/2015-12-12-servant-patterns-for-clients.md

 title: Servant Patterns for Clients
 ---

+Edit: I believe Servant has changed its Client api; I'll link to an update when one exists.

 ### Clients for Free

 The unfortunate reality of many of our day jobs is that we are _not_ able to